 “No tricks here, boy.
 We rely on the dwarves and their skills, so we cannot afford to squander their goodwill.
 If you ever do this again, I will cut off your head and present it to them myself.”

 Loki swallowed hard.

 Their rage muted by the opportunity to resolve their grievance, the dwarves spoke quietly to one another while the Aesir whispered and stared.
 After a few unsettling minutes, the dwarves turned back to Odin, and Eitri spoke calmly.
-“We have decided, Grey Wolf, that we would like to stitch closed the lips of Loki Laufeyjarson so that he may learn to think before he speaks.”
+“We would like to stitch closed the lips of Loki Laufeyjarson so that he may learn to think before he speaks.”

 Odin’s booming, mirthful laughter filled the great hall.
 “A most wise and just price, my friends!
 This shall be done.”